tribixbite/awesome/README.md

 *   [markhorn-dev/astro-sphere](https://github.com/markhorn-dev/astro-sphere) - Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog.
 *   [fimbres/astro-3-experimental](https://github.com/fimbres/astro-3-experimental) - A basic project to test out the new features of Astro 3.0, specially View Transitions API, using React.js, TailwindCSS, TypeScript, Zod, and many more technologies!

+## PLpgSQL

+*   [timescale/pgai](https://github.com/timescale/pgai) - A suite of tools to develop RAG, semantic search, and other AI applications more easily with PostgreSQL

 ## Batchfile